clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    figure 13: :guilabel:`Stop Instance`

 #.
-A pop-up dialog box will appear warning you that an ephemeral storage of
+A pop-up dialog box appears warning you that any ephemeral storage of
    your instance will be lost.
 Select :guilabel:`Yes, Stop` to stop your |CL|
    instance.

 .. figure:: figures/aws-web-14.png